Research and Clinical Trials

 The Division’s research focuses on a wide range of neurological disorders, including mitochondrial disease, movement disorders, epilepsy, Angelman’s syndrome, and cognitive impairment associated with autism spectrum disorders and genetic/metabolic disorders.

 Among our current research projects, Joseph G. Gleeson, M.D., is using genome sequencing to identify mutations in rare and undiagnosed conditions, in which the brain does not develop or function properly.
 He has made some remarkable discoveries, most recently identifying a gene mutation as the cause of a rare form of autism (autism with epilepsy).
-His research further discovered that nutritional supplements may be a potential treatment for this disorder.
+This groundbreaking research further discovered that nutritional supplements may be a potential treatment for this disorder.
+(Watch the video below and read the article in Time magazine to learn more.)

 Video: Dr. Joseph Gleeson's discovery of a gene mutation for a potentially treatable form of autism.